vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1beta1.md

   ```

 The above HTTPRoute object gets translated to two child VS in the AVI controller.
 One child VS with match criteria as the path begins with `/bar` and a single Pool Group with a single pool and another child VS with match criteria as path begins with `/foo`, a single Pool Group with two pools, and an HTTP Request policy to add `my-header` to the HTTP request forwarded to the backends.

+Hostnames are mandatory and cannot contain wildcard.

+AKO currently does not support filters within backendRefs.

+Gateway should be created before an HTTPRoute is created.
+If Gateways are created after HTTPRoute is created, then the HTTPRoute needs to be updated to trigger the informer.

 ### HTTP Traffic Splitting